darwinia-network/darwinia-docs-deprecated/content/zh-CN/0012-darwinia-bridge-core-interoperation-in-chainrelay-enabled-blockchains.md

 1. *Lock.* Alice locks i(b) with the iSC.

-2. *Swap.* If Dave locks the agreed upon units of i (or any other asset on I) with the iSC within delay ∆swap, the iSC updates the balance of Dave, making him the new owner of i(b), and assigns Alice ownership over i.
+2. *Swap.* If Dave locks the agreed upon units of i (or any other asset on I) with the iSC within delay ∆ swap, the iSC updates the balance of Dave, making him the new owner of i(b), and assigns Alice ownership over i.

-3. *Revoke.* If Dave does not correctly lock i with the iSC within ∆swap, the iSC releases locked i(b) to Alice.
+3. *Revoke.* If Dave does not correctly lock i with the iSC within ∆ swap, the iSC releases locked i(b) to Alice.

 4. *Witness.* If the swap is successful, the backing contract witnesses the change of ownership of i(b) and no longer allows Alice to redeem the associated amount.